-I like the Full Fat Lashes mascara, it went on easily but not
+I like the Full Fat Lashes mascara.
+It applied easily but not

 In all honesty, though, I wasn’t wowed by it.
 I would’ve preferred it to be darker and more voluminous.

-For me, I like my mascaras to be really black, so my eyelashes really pop.
-But I think this would make a cute daytime mascara.
+For me, I like my mascaras to be really black, so my eyelashes really stand out.
+My lashes need all the help they can get as they’re pretty short, bless them.
+But I think the Full Fat Lashes would make a cute daytime mascara.